Maureen-osaghae/Breaking-a-Monolithic-Node.js-Application-into-Microservices/README.md

 <img width="828" alt="image" src="https://github.com/user-attachments/assets/96350b2f-bb89-4495-a344-3f04ccb3e677" />

-eturn to the Clusters menu on the ECS console, and choose mb-ecs-cluster.
+Return to the Clusters menu on the ECS console, and choose mb-ecs-cluster.

 On the Services tab, select mb-ecs-service, and choose Update.